BertVerhees/java-libs/README.txt

 This copy is created to present a adl-parser-antlr which is a replacement of adl-parser in the original.
 This version runs through all tests of the original version parser.
-So functional it is the same.
+So functional it is about the same.
-I do not guarantee that the java-libs will remain a copy of the original java-libs.
-But there won't be any big changes.

-The grammar for 1.4 is less generic written then the grammar for 2.0 This is because a less generic grammmar is easier maintainable, easier to debug.
-But of course, it is a matter of opinion.
+(ArchetypeOntology got one more paramater in constructor: languages_available)

 The parser does not break on Exceptions.
 This is because of a project requirement.
-It stores errormessages in a error-list.
+It stores errormessages formatted in ValidationError-format in a error-list.
 For convenience there is a generated Exception trace which can be thrown by the method: parser.generatedParserException();